-Whether you’re making a career change or just starting out, school librarianship is one of the most rewarding careers that a person can choose if you enjoy children, learning, sharing your enthusiasm about learning, reading, and technology.
+Whether you’re making a career change or just starting out, school librarianship is a rewarding career if you enjoy children, learning, and sharing your enthusiasm about learning, reading, and technology.

 Today’s school librarian is a leader who works within the school community to support and foster lifelong learning and the love of reading.
 Working collaboratively with teachers, school librarians contribute to advanced learning by guiding and encouraging individual inquiry and engaging students to think critically about the world around them.